crni99/airport-automation/README.md

 <a name="-backend-aspnet-core-web-api"></a>
 ## 📡 [Backend - ASP.NET Core Web API](https://github.com/crni99/airport-automation/tree/main/backend/Airport%D0%90utomationApi) 🡥

-### Creating the API and Returning Resources:
+### Database Setup and Management
+- SQL Server (or a relevant relational database) is used as the primary data store.
+- Manage the database schema and migrations via Entity Framework Core to ensure version control and smooth schema evolution.
+- Map EF Core entities directly to database tables to facilitate efficient data access and manipulation.

+### Defining RESTful API Endpoints and Implementing Logic to Serve Requested Resources via HTTP
-- Establishing the foundation of the Web API and defining endpoints.
+- Establish the foundation of the Web API and define endpoints.
-- Implementing the logic to retrieve and return resources in response to client requests.
+- Implement the logic to retrieve and return resources in response to client requests.

-### Manipulating Resources and Validating Input:
+### Manipulating Resources and Validating Input
-- Demonstrating how to manipulate data resources and ensure data integrity.
+- Demonstrate how to manipulate data resources and ensure data integrity.
-- Implementing input validation techniques to enhance the reliability of the API.
+- Implement input validation techniques to enhance the reliability of the API.

+### API Behavior Customization
+- Customize model validation error responses to conform to RFC 9457, with detailed problem details and trace identifiers for easier debugging.

-### Working with Services and Dependency Injection:
+### Working with Services and Dependency Injection
-- Employing services and dependency injection to promote modularity and maintainability in the codebase.
+- Employ services and dependency injection to promote modularity and maintainability in the codebase.

-### Getting Acquainted with Entity Framework Core:
+### Getting Acquainted with Entity Framework Core
-- Introducing Entity Framework Core, a powerful ORM tool for data access.
-- Learning how to configure and interact with the database using Entity Framework Core.

-### Using Entity Framework Core in Controllers:
-- Integrating Entity Framework Core into API controllers to perform CRUD (Create, Read, Update, Delete) operations on data resources.
+- Utilize Entity Framework Core for database interactions and ORM capabilities within repository and service layers.
+- Abstract EF Core queries and commands away from controllers to maintain separation of concerns and improve testability.
+- Ensure controllers receive processed data from services, maintaining clean and manageable API endpoints.

+### Separation of Concerns with EF Core
+- Use EF Core exclusively in repositories and services, keeping controllers free from direct database operations.
+- Promote modularity, easier testing, and cleaner controller logic focused on handling HTTP requests and responses.

-### Searching, Filtering, and Paging Resources:
+### Searching, Filtering, and Paging Resources
-- Implementing advanced features like searching, filtering, and paging to enhance the API's usability and performance.
+- Implement advanced features such as searching, filtering, and paging to improve the API’s usability and performance.

-### Exporting Data to PDF and Excel:
+### Exporting Data to PDF and Excel
-- Implemented endpoints for exporting data in PDF and Excel formats to support reporting and offline data analysis.
+- Implement endpoints to export data in PDF and Excel formats for reporting and offline analysis.
-- Ensured the exported documents preserve formatting and reflect applied filters or search criteria.
+- Ensure exported documents preserve formatting and reflect applied filters or search criteria.
-- Used QuestPDF for generating high-quality, customizable PDF documents.
+- Use QuestPDF to generate high-quality, customizable PDF documents.
-- Used ClosedXML for creating Excel files with structured data, formatting, and support for advanced Excel features.
+- Use ClosedXML to create Excel files with structured data, formatting, and support for advanced Excel features.

-### Securing API and CORS Implementation:
+### Securing API and CORS Implementation
-- Ensuring API security involves robust authentication and authorization mechanisms.
+- Secure the API using robust authentication and authorization mechanisms.
+- Handle authentication with JWT tokens to enable secure, stateless client-server communication.
-- CORS is carefully configured to permit legitimate cross-origin requests while maintaining security against unauthorized access.
+- Configure CORS to allow authorized cross-origin requests while maintaining protection against unauthorized access.

-### Role-Based Authorization:
+### Role-Based Authorization
-- Implemented role-based access control with policies:
+- Implement role-based access control with policies:
   - `RequireSuperAdminRole`
   - `RequireAdminRole`
   - `RequireUserRole`
-- Fine-grained endpoint access based on user roles ensures secure handling of sensitive data.
+- Enable fine-grained endpoint access control based on user roles to ensure secure handling of sensitive data.

-### CORS Policy:
+### CORS Policy
-- Enabled a global CORS policy (`_AllowAll`) to facilitate frontend-backend communication during development.
+- Enable a global CORS policy (`_AllowAll`) to facilitate frontend-backend communication during development.
-- Consider configuring more restrictive CORS policies in production for enhanced security.
+- Plan for more restrictive CORS policies in production environments for enhanced security.

-### Versioning and Documenting API with Swagger:
+### Versioning and Documenting API with Swagger
-- Managing API versions to maintain backward compatibility.
+- Manage API versions to maintain backward compatibility.
-- Documenting the API endpoints for easy consumption by developers.
+- Document API endpoints for easy use by developers.
-- Customized Swagger UI with a toggleable dark/light mode, improving usability and aligning with user preferences.
+- Customize Swagger UI with a toggleable dark/light mode to enhance usability and align with user preferences.

-### Logging and Exception Handling for Error Management:
+### Logging and Exception Handling for Error Management
-- Integrated Serilog for structured, centralized logging with configuration read from app settings.
+- Integrate Serilog for structured, centralized logging, with configuration sourced from app settings.
-- Added custom middleware (`RequestLogContextMiddleware`) to enrich logs with request context such as trace identifiers.
+- Add custom middleware (`RequestLogContextMiddleware`) to enrich logs with request context, such as trace identifiers.
-- Implemented a global exception handler middleware (`GlobalExceptionHandler`) to ensure consistent error responses and to capture unhandled exceptions in logs.
+- Implement global exception handler middleware (`GlobalExceptionHandler`) to standardize error responses and capture unhandled exceptions.

+### Middleware Customization
+- Implement custom middleware to enhance logging context and provide consistent exception handling, improving diagnostics and debugging.

+### Configuration Management
+- Centralize all configurations (e.g., Serilog, rate limiting, authentication secrets, pagination settings) in `appsettings.json` for better maintainability and environment flexibility.

-### API Rate Limiting:
+### API Rate Limiting
-- Implementing a rate limiter is crucial for Protecting API Resources by preventing abuse, fortifying the system against DDoS Attacks, and Enhancing API Performance.
+- Implement a rate limiter to protect API resources from abuse, mitigate DDoS attacks, and enhance overall API performance.

-### Unit Testing with xUnit:
+### Unit Testing with xUnit
-- Writing comprehensive unit tests using the xUnit framework to validate individual components of the application, ensuring that each unit functions correctly in isolation.
+- Write comprehensive unit tests using the xUnit framework to validate individual components in isolation.
-- These tests help maintain code integrity, improve software reliability, and facilitate easier debugging and refactoring.
+- Ensure tests improve code reliability, support refactoring, and simplify debugging.

-### Monitoring Application Health with HealthChecks:
+### Monitoring Application Health with HealthChecks
-- Monitoring the health of critical components, such as databases and external dependencies, to proactively identify and address potential issues.
+- Monitor the health of critical components such as databases and external services.
-- Configuring health check endpoints to offer insights into the overall well-being of the application, and integrating these checks into the Swagger documentation for visibility and ease of access.
+- Configure health check endpoints to provide visibility into system status and integrate them into Swagger documentation for easy access.
 ___
 <br />

 <a name="-mvc-web-frontend"></a>
 ## 🌐 [MVC Web Frontend](https://github.com/crni99/airport-automation/tree/main/mvc-frontend/AirportAutomationWeb) 🡥

-### Consuming APIs with HttpClientFactory:
+### Consuming APIs with HttpClientFactory
-- Implementing efficient API calls using HttpClientFactory for improved performance and resource management, ensuring seamless integration with external APIs while maintaining optimal usage of resources.
+- Implement efficient and reusable API calls using `HttpClientFactory` to improve performance, manage resources effectively, and avoid socket exhaustion.
+- Centralize `HttpClient` configuration to ensure consistent request headers, including JSON content type, user agent, and authorization tokens.

+### Generic and Typed API Interaction
+- Utilize generic methods for CRUD operations (`EditData<T>`, `DeleteData<T>`, etc.) to enable type-safe, reusable API communication across different data models.
+- Dynamically construct API endpoints based on model types with custom pluralization rules for flexible routing.
+- Support advanced filtering through dynamically built query strings tailored to each data model's specific filter requirements.
+- Implement pagination and optional retrieval of all data items for optimized data loading and exporting.

-### Integrating Web Services and APIs:
+### Integrating Web Services and APIs
-- Consuming external web services and APIs to fetch real-time data or integrate third-party functionalities, allowing seamless data exchange and integration with backend services.
+- Consume external and backend web services to fetch real-time data and integrate third-party functionalities seamlessly.
+- Manage robust error handling and detailed logging for HTTP responses, including success, conflicts, unauthorized, forbidden, and other error states to improve debugging and user feedback.

-### Managing Data Presentation and User Input:
+### Managing Data Presentation and User Input
-- Handling dynamic data presentation on web pages using templates and binding techniques while implementing user input forms and validating submitted data for accuracy.
+- Handle dynamic data presentation using MVC templates and model binding to ensure consistent and user-friendly data display.
+- Develop user input forms with validation to maintain data accuracy and integrity.

-### Client-Side Scripting and AJAX Requests:
+### Client-Side Scripting and AJAX Requests
-- Utilizing JavaScript and AJAX requests to create dynamic and responsive user interfaces, enabling asynchronous data fetching and updating without full page reloads.
+- Leverage JavaScript, jQuery, and AJAX to build responsive and interactive user interfaces, enabling asynchronous data fetching and partial page updates without full reloads.

-### Exporting Data to PDF and Excel:
+### Exporting Data to PDF and Excel
-- Integrated the export functionality from the API into the MVC frontend, allowing users to generate and download PDF and Excel reports directly from the web interface.
+- Integrate the export functionality from the API into the MVC frontend, allowing users to generate and download PDF and Excel reports directly from the web interface.
-- Provided options to reflect applied filters or search terms in the exported documents, ensuring consistency between the UI and downloaded data.
+- Provide options to reflect applied filters or search terms in the exported documents, ensuring consistency between the UI and downloaded data.
-- Ensured user-friendly interactions with appropriate UI components (e.g., export buttons, spinners, error handling) for a seamless reporting experience.
+- Ensure user-friendly interactions with appropriate UI components (e.g., export buttons, spinners, error handling) for a seamless reporting experience.

-### Ensuring Web Application Security:
+### Ensuring Web Application Security
+- Enforce HTTPS to secure data transmission between client and server.
-- Implementing security measures to protect against common web vulnerabilities, enforcing HTTPS, securing data transmission, and safeguarding against threats like Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF) and Cross-Origin Resource Sharing (CORS).
+- Implement protections against common vulnerabilities such as Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and control Cross-Origin Resource Sharing (CORS).
+- Secure API calls with bearer token authorization headers automatically added to all HTTP requests.
 ___
 <br />